 Goal 1 Title: Goal 2 Title: Why is each goal important to your professional practice?
 Explain the need.
 What school site, WASC, and/or district goals (LCAP) relate to each goal?
 What strategies/activities/tools will you utilize toward attainment of each goal?
 What data/evidence can you gather and analyze to measure your success toward reaching each goal?
 What support/resources do you need in order to reach each goal?

 Section B: Goals Progress (To be completed prior to Summative Conference)

-Goal #1:

-Evidence of Growth: Documentation of work toward goal (e.g. professional development, lesson plans, observations, etc.)
+Documentation of work toward goal (e.g. professional development, lesson plans, observations, etc.)

-Summary of Progress:

-Recommendation for Further Steps: